|

 10 September 2024

-As highlighted by Keith Swan, Melissa Bader, Alston Kam and Emilia Galluccio, this decision illustrates why businesses that engage contractors should review their arrangements and consider the application of the contractor provisions.
+As highlighted by Keith Swan, Melissa Bader and Emilia Galluccio, this decision illustrates why businesses that engage contractors should review their arrangements and consider the application of the contractor provisions.

 |